Eric Northman: Relationship with Sookie Stackhouse

 The author introduces Sookie to Eric in her first novel, Dead Until Dark.
 Eric then appears in all the subsequent novels and has either saved or attempted to save Sookie's life in every book.
 From the second book onward, Eric and Sookie share at least one intimate moment together per book.
-In the second one there are several: when he asks her to suck out a bullet in his chest that he took for her, and when Sookie invites him to an orgy they have to play the part; in the third, they almost have sex before being interrupted by Bubba and also when he gives her blood after she is staked; the fourth, they experience a sexual relationship when he is cursed with amnesia, which he forgets all about promptly after being un-cursed; the fifth, they kiss; the sixth, during battle Eric sneaks a kiss on Sookie after saving her; the seventh, they exchange blood tying them to each other in a blood bond and Eric kisses her; the eighth, they kiss again after Eric smells fairy blood all over Sookie; and in the ninth, they consummate their relationship after being wed by vampire laws and seem to be moving in the direction of an official relationship.
-In the later books, she has also saved his life several times before.
+In the second book, there are several intimate moments: when he asks her to suck out a bullet in his chest that he took for her, and when Sookie invites him to an orgy they have to play the part.
+In the third book, they almost have sex before being interrupted by Bubba and also when he gives her blood after she is staked.
+In book four, they experience a sexual relationship when he is cursed with amnesia, which he forgets all about promptly after being un-cursed.
+In book five, they kiss.
+In the sixth book, during battle, Eric sneaks a kiss on Sookie after saving her.
+In book seven, Sookie and Eric exchange blood tying them to each other in a blood bond and Eric kisses her.
+In book eight, they kiss again after Eric smells fairy blood all over Sookie; and in the ninth book, they consummate their relationship after being wed by vampire laws and seem to be moving in the direction of an official relationship.

 After appearing to develop an affection for Sookie in the third book in the series, Club Dead, Eric has a brief romance with her in Dead to the World, the fourth book, though, due to a curse, he lost his memories of that time until From Dead to Worse, the eighth book.
 In the eighth book, after sitting in Sookie's room, he reveals that he remembers the days he spent with her when the curse was put on him.
 He asks her to discuss it, and she refuses.
 He seemingly likes Bill Compton but feels arrogantly competitive in an emotional battle for Sookie's affections.

 In the seventh book, All Together Dead, when Sookie is accosted into forming a blood bond with Andre, another powerful vampire, Eric steps in opportunistically as the lesser of two evils and bonds with her himself.
 A blood bond is formed when a human and vampire exchange blood by drinking it from them.
 Vampire blood can heal any human wounds within seconds as can human blood do the same for vampires.